imjacobclark/manager-README/README.md

 ## If you need something

-1. I often have headphones in, it helps me drown noise out when I'm working on a piece of work, but it doesn't mean I'm too busy to chat, just come pull up a chair, don't be worried about disturbing me!
+1. I often have headphones in, it helps me drown noise out when I'm working on something that requires thought, but it doesn't mean I'm too busy to chat, just come pull up a chair, don't be worried about disturbing me!

-2. Slack or email me - if you don't want to chat in person or if you want to arrange a private in-person conversation, just ping me!
+2. Slack or email me - if you don't want to chat in person or if you want to arrange a private in-person conversation later, just ping me!

 3. Fire me a calendar invite - I'll be there!